greg98721/Blenheim/README.md

 ```json
 "allowedCommonJsDependencies": [ "@blenheim/model"]
 ```
 - Create a package.json file.
 Note we are setting the main and type definitions to the index.ts in the root.
-Note the version number - this will be important for the dependencies in the apps.
 The Typescript version is the least common denominator between the two apps.

 ```json
 {